The Drive That Ruined Every Other Road Trip: Big Sur on Highway 1

 Pfeiffer Big Sur State Park ($10 entry) has the Valley View Trail — 1.6 miles to a panoramic overlook, moderate difficulty.
 The Pfeiffer Falls trail (1.5 miles round trip) leads to a 60-foot waterfall in a fern-draped canyon.
 These aren't the 350-foot coastal redwoods of Muir Woods, but standing in the quiet of a redwood grove while the ocean roars on the other side of the mountain is a particular kind of magic.

 The Big Sur River runs through the park, and in summer there are swimming holes.
-The water is cold but the relief on a hot day is worth the gasp.
+The water is cold, but the relief on a hot day is worth the gasp.

-The Night I Couldn't Leave
+The Night You Won't Want to Leave

-I'd booked a campsite at Pfeiffer Big Sur State Park ($35/night, book at reservecalifornia.com months ahead).
+Book a campsite at Pfeiffer Big Sur State Park ($35/night, book at reservecalifornia.com months ahead).
 The camping situation in Big Sur is limited and competitive — there are maybe 200 sites along the entire coastline, and they fill up fast for summer weekends.

 What Nobody Tells You